Memory

 What is Memory

-Memory is how qtrl's AI builds and retains knowledge about your application.
-As the AI explores your app, runs tests, and executes tasks, it learns how things work: what pages exist, how users navigate between them, what forms and interactions are available, and how different features behave.
+As the AI explores your app, runs tests, and executes tasks, it learns what pages exist, how navigation works, what forms and interactions are available, and how features behave.
+All of this gets stored as Memory.

 How Memory helps